Soft Footprints Travel Guides

 Praia das Maçãs shoreline and village buildings from above.

 Colares sits in the foothills of the Sintra mountains, roughly midway between Sintra town and the Atlantic coast.
-It is a working village, unhurried and unoptimised for visitors.
-Whitewashed houses, a main square, a handful of restaurants and cafés, an adega, a few small shops.
-The village nestles in a landscape that shifts between forested hillside, vineyard and coastal heath within a short distance in any direction.
+It is a working village rather than a conventional sightseeing destination, with whitewashed houses, a main square, small shops, cafés and restaurants surrounded by vineyards and forested hills.

 The Colares Microclimate